ysahmed/FavDish-improved/README.md

 About
 ---
-Improved version of FavDish android application from Android 11 Jetpack Masterclass Udemy Course by Denis Panjuta.
+Improved version of FavDish android application from __Android 11 Jetpack Masterclass__ Udemy Course by ___Denis Panjuta___.
+This project is a playground for me.
+I will keep experimenting and modifiying the code as I learn more.

 Improvements
 ---